MolBIFFM/diana/README.md

 attributes.

-Protein-protein interactions are associated with database-specific confidence scores as well as a customizable composite score utilized by Cytoscape.
+Protein-protein interactions are associated with database-specific confidence scores as well as a customizable composite score utilized by Cytoscape:

 ```xml
 <edge source="Q12774" target="P31947">